 ODOR

-The problem of odor nuisance is related to the impact of odors on human olfactory receptors.
+The problem of odor nuisance is related to the effect of odors on human olfactory receptors.

 These odors are emitted by various sources that emit odorous compounds.

-In such a case, it is important to determine the degree of odor nuisance from the plant.
+In such a case, it is important to determine the degree of odor nuisance of the plant.

 odor